 A good choice is the Garden Tutor pH Test Strips.

-- Calibrated specifically for soil pH testing
+- Calibrated specifically for soil pH testing with fast and accurate results in 60 seconds

 - Includes detailed 16 page full color pH testing handbook with lime and sulfur application charts